The Survival Bandit Problem: Practical Performance of the Algorithms Introduced

 In Figure \ref{fig:smab:long_full3}, the budget is still set to $B = 9$ while the arm distributions are $\{F^{(6)}, F^{(7)}, F^{(8)}\}$.
+The arm of distribution $F^{(8)}$ has an expectation equal to $0$ and a probability of ruin equal to $0$.
+The arms of distributions $F^{(6)}$ and $F^{(7)}$ have relatively close expectations $0.1$ and $0.05$, but very different probabilities of survival $0.18$ and $0.5$ respectively.
 While the results in this case are very similar to the ones of Figure \ref{fig:smab:long_full1}, there are two notable differences we would like to point out.
 The first one is that in this setting, while the survival regret of UCB is close to the one of EXPLOIT-UCB-DOUBLE with parameter $n=1$, it is much larger than the one of EXPLOIT-UCB-DOUBLE with parameter $n = 100$ or $n = \lceil\log T\rceil$.
 Theoretically, $n$ is the exploration parameter of EXPLOIT-UCB-DOUBLE: the larger the parameter $n$, the later the exploration.
-Therefore, if $n$ is very small, the algorithm will start the exploration at a very early stage, and its behavior will not be so different from the one of UCB, explaining their similar survival regret.
+Therefore, if $n$ is very small, EXPLOIT-UCB-DOUBLE will start the exploration at a very early stage, and its behavior will not be so different from the one of UCB.
+In this case, it will start pulling arm $F^{(6)}$ too early, instead of focusing on the safer arm $F^{(7)}$ which has a large probability of survival $0.5$.
+This considerably increases its risk of ruin, and hence increases its survival regret to UCB level.
 On the other hand, if $n$ is very large, then the exploration will be delayed and this will result in a lower risk of ruin, explaining the better performance of EXPLOIT-UCB-DOUBLE for $n = \lceil\log T\rceil$ and $n = 100$.

 The second phenomenon we wish to point out is that in this setting, EXPLOIT-UCB has a survival regret which is even larger than the one of MTS, contrary to the setting of Figure \ref{fig:smab:long_full1}, where both algorithms had a similar survival regret.
 The reason behind this is that this setting is easier compared to the one of Figure \ref{fig:smab:long_full1}, in the sense that the arm expectations are quite different.
 As a result, having a stronger exploration component yields a better regret than being too conservative.